Trump’s coronavirus quarantine could mean more time for tweeting

 Other world leaders have already set an example for how to manage social media while battling the coronavirus this year.
 When British Prime Minister Boris Johnson, also a prolific user of Twitter, caught the virus, he updated followers on his condition regularly on the platform.
 That included when he entered the hospital.
 Similarly, Mexico President Jair Bolsonaro continued tweeting through his brush with the virus in July, announcing in a tweet when he finally tested negative.

 Trump has tweeted, on average, 37 times a day for the past 90 days, Linvill calculated.
-But he hasn’t yet tweeted since his bombshell announcement just before 1 a.m.
-Friday.
-That’s unusual for him, but it could just be because he is assessing the situation and deciding what it means for his campaign, Linvill said.
+He waited nearly 18 hours to tweet again after his bombshell announcement just before 1 a.m.
+Friday, to post a video to thank people for their support and say he was going to the hospital.

-It’s unlikely the silence will last, unless the president develops more serious symptoms.
+That duration between tweets is unusual for him, but it could have been because he is assessing the situation and deciding what it means for his campaign, Linvill said.
 Trump relies on the site to rally his supporters and communicate with the public at large.

 “For him to give that up when he’s just more than 30 days out from the election, that would be unthinkable to me,” Woolley said.